 Be sure to check out The Best Frozen Breakfast Foods while you're at it, too!

 Who would've thought that a little squeeze of jam or a little smear of ketchup could damage the value of your meal?
 When it comes to dieting, many condiments aren't very flat-belly-friendly.

 Heinz Tomato Ketchup

-Aunt Jemima Original Pancake Syrup
+Pearl Milling Company Original Pancake Syrup

 This pancake syrup is far from natural grade A Maple Syrup.
 It's made up of high fructose corn syrup, artificial flavors, and carcinogenic caramel coloring.
 And due to the dull flavor of this chemically processed condiment, more calories are added on top of your breakfast to ensure sweetness in every bite.

 Coffee on its own is loaded with benefits.
-Did you know Americans get more antioxidants from this energy pumping drink than any other food source?
+Did you know Americans get more antioxidants from this energy-pumping drink than any other food source?
 There are so many more reasons to enjoy your cup of joe, but, only indulge if you can keep it in its best state.
 Sure a little milk and sugar won't hurt you, but everything else you may be putting in your coffee might!